dotnet/dotnet-docker/samples/run-in-sdk-container.md

 The following examples demonstrate using `dotnet run` in a .NET Core SDK container.
 It builds an application from source and then launches it.
 You have to re-launch the container every time you want to observe source code changes.

 Alternatively, you can use `dotnet watch run`.
-This command reruns the application with every local code change, within a running container.
+This command reruns the application within a running container, with every local code change.

 ## Requirements